George Floyd hailed as 'cornerstone of a movement' at funeral, family calls for justice

 His younger brother, Terrence Floyd, spoke about awakening in the middle of the night in recent days traumatized by the memory of seeing his older sibling calling out for their mother as he lay dying.

-Another brother, Philonise, sobbing in grief, told mourners, “George was my personal superman.”
+His older brother, Philonise, sobbing in grief, told mourners, “George was my personal superman.”

-Taking the stage to deliver the main eulogy, the Reverend Al Sharpton, a prominent civil rights activist and television commentator, called Floyd “an ordinary brother” who left behind a legacy of greatness despite shortcomings that prevented him from achieving all that he once aspired to become.
+Taking the stage to deliver the main eulogy, the Rev. Al Sharpton, a prominent civil rights activist and television commentator, called Floyd “an ordinary brother” who left behind a legacy of greatness despite shortcomings that prevented him from achieving all that he once aspired to become.

 “God took the rejected stone and made him the cornerstone of a movement that is going to change the whole wide world,” Sharpton said.

 He added that the Floyd family would lead a march on Washington being organized for Aug.
-28 to mark the 57th anniversary of the 1963 “I Have a Dream” speech given from the steps of the Lincoln Memorial by slain civil rights leader Martin Luther King Jr., assassinated in 1968.
+28 to mark the 57th anniversary of the 1963 “I Have a Dream” speech given from the steps of the Lincoln Memorial by civil rights leader Martin Luther King Jr., assassinated in 1968.

 ‘HOME-GOING CELEBRATION’